Loading...

 cPanel - Directory Privacy - Enter Name

-7. Click on the Save button.
+6. Click on the Save button.

 HostGator - cPanel - Directory Privacy - Confirmation Prompt

-10. Fill in the Username, New Password, and Confirm Password boxes.
+1. Within the Directory Privacy section, fill out the Username, New Password, and Confirm Password boxes.
 You can utilize the Password Generator button to generate a strong password.

 HostGator - cPanel - Create User - Fill out Information

-11. Click the Save button.
+2. Click the Save button.

-How to check if the directory has been password protected?
+How to check if the directory has been password protected

 Launch your browser and view the directory to ensure your directory has been password protected.